Da0ne/DZMods/README.md

 **NOTE: PLEASE GO THRU THE SETUP STEPS BEFORE YOU OPEN AN ISSUE!**

-- New Features:
-  - Added: Spawn Selection Menu
-    - Usage: Players are able to select where to spawn with startup gear of their choosing!Spawn points are editable by server admins via the AdminTool and Tunables.
-Individual Cooldown intervals are included for each spawn point.
-  - Added: Map UI
-    - Usage:
-      - Toggled by any player who presses the Insert key on their keyboards.
-    - Features:
-      - Marker placement, and saving.
-      - Color chooser.
-      - Remove from list.
-      - Ability to zoom in and out.
-- Added:
-  - Commands:
-    - Added:
-      - savepoint: Saves current admin location and adds it as a spawn point for players to use during the spawn scene.
-        - Usage: Login as admin, type the command /savePoint followed by a name you wish to give the spawn point.
-        - Note: Make sure you don't include a duplicate name or else the point will not be added! eg. /savePoint Berezino-South
-      - refuel: Refules vehicles that are close to the Admin.
-        - Usage: Login as admin, type the command /refuel while close to a car, and boom.
-Done.
-    - Changed:
-      - updateLoadouts:
-        - Change: only works with RandomlyGenerated loadout group.
-Static loadouts are auto updated upon exporting.
-      - heal:
-        - Change: Stops bleeding
-- Bug Fixes:
-  - Fixed:
-    - Fixing different casting problems, and identifying how to avoid them in our day to day development.
-    - Mutiple null points, and logical errors.
-    - So many things, it's hard to keep a log of them.

 ### IMPORTANT :
 - For those who own a server provide by [Vilayer.com](https://www.Vilayer.com), can auto install the mod via the `AddonManager` (special thanks goes to the Vilayer team)!